 COVID-19 Vaccination Clinic

-In partnership with Meijer Pharmacy, the first of two Pfizer vaccines will be administered by appointment on Friday, April 16 between 7:30 a.m. and 5:30 p.m. inside the Angela Athletic & Wellness Complex.
-The second dose will be administered on Friday, May 7.
+In partnership with Meijer Pharmacy, Saint Mary’s College held the first of two COVID-19 vaccination clinics on April 16 for students, faculty, staff, and invited groups.
+The second dose of the Pfizer vaccine will be administered on Friday, May 7 between 7:30 a.m. and 5:30 p.m. at the Angela Athletic & Wellness Complex.
+Those requiring a second dose should sign up for an appointment here.

 The following individuals are eligible to participate in the COVID-19 vaccination clinic at Saint Mary’s: